sharovik/devbot/README.md

 5. Now you need to get the OAuth tokens for our bot user.
 For that please go to `OAuth & Permissions`, there you will find the `Bot User OAuth Access Token` which appears only after application installation to your slack account.
 This token you will need to specify in .env configuration file of your bot

 ### PHP installation
-You server requires php version of 7.1+ with php-dom module `sudo apt install php php-dom`
+You server requires php version of 7.1+ with php-dom module. `It is only required if you will use the wordpress template generation event.`
+`sudo apt install php php-dom`

 ## Installation